forgeTTimeTEAM/timestamp-backend/README.md

 | should not be able to delete a user without adm permission 	| Access denied	| 403 |
 | should not be able to delete a user with invalid id 	| User not found	| 404 |

-# Rota de Users

 ## PATCH - Update user by id
 ### Endpoint: /users/:id

 Rota para atualização da chave groupId de usuário (estudante)

-Necessário token de autorização
+- Necessário token de autorização
-Necessário ser administrador
+- Necessário ser administrador

 Campos obrigatórios:
 | Campo      | Tipo   | Descrição                                       |